Ferroelectric phase transition and crystal asymmetry monitoring of $SrTiO_3$ using quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ modes

-$SrTiO_3$ crystallizes in a Perovskite structure of space group Pm3m with lattice constant $3.905$~\r{A} in cubic symmetry where the $Ti^{4+}-O^{2-}$ distance is $1.952$~\r{A}\cite{STO-CrystField1,STO-Struc}.
-Incipient FE states\cite{Incipient} arises from paraelectric (PE)\nomenclature{PE}{Paraelectric} phase as a regular order-disorder or displacive structural phase transition of the crystal, and is defined as $1^{st}$ order (first-order) or $2^{nd}$ order (second-order) FE state according to the phase transition characteristics\cite{OriginFE}.
-The FE free energy equilibrium state's qualitative agreement with dielectric polarization is explained by Landau's theory\cite{Landau}.
-This phenomenological parameter\cite{Landau}, the dielectric polarization\cite{Polariz}, reveals spontaneous polarization as an order-disorder parameter of double-well potential\cite{DisplaciveFE,DisplaciveFE_Book} in the FE phase and shows rapid decrease of dielectric resonance mode's Q-factor.\
+The substance $SrTiO_3$ crystallizes in a perovskite structure, according to the space group Pm3m with lattice constant $3.905$~\r{A} in cubic symmetry, with a $Ti^{4+}-O^{2-}$ distance of $1.952$~\r{A}\cite{STO-Structure,STO-CrystField1}.
+FE states\cite{DisplaciveFE} arise from a para-electric (PE) phase while cooling as a displacive structural phase change of the crystal\cite{OriginFE}.
+The FE free energy equilibrium state's qualitative agreement with dielectric polarization is explained by Landau theory\cite{Landau}.
+This phenomenological parameter\cite{Landau}, the dielectric polarization\cite{Polariz} reveals spontaneous polarization as an order-disorder parameter of double-well potential\cite{DisplaciveFE,DisplaciveFE_Book} as the signature of FE phase initiating a rapid decrease of the measured resonant mode Q-factor.\